-- In order to be qualified for the IEEE Std 837TM-2014.
-4 samples must be tested and each test sample has to be tested with two surges.
-If one of these samples does not meet the passing criteria, the IEEE Std 837TM-2014 allows for a retest with 4 new samples.
+- In order to be qualified for the IEEE Std 837[TM]-2014, 4 samples must be tested and each test sample has to be tested with two surges.
+If one of these samples does not meet the passing criteria, the IEEE Std 837[TM]-2014 allows for a retest with 4 new samples.
 If all of the second set of 4 passes, then the connector is qualified.
 If there is a failure in the second set, the connector design cannot be qualified.

-- Testing summary: the test consists of two surges for each sample:
+- Test summary: the test includes 4 test samples and each sample is exposed to 2 surges:

 - Surge #1

 - Conductor cooled to 100°C

 - Surge #2